 5 Takeaways From The First Democratic Debate

-If the overarching question heading into the first debate of the 2020 presidential primary for Democratic voters was, "Who can you see as president up there?" it's not certain they got a clear answer.
+If the overarching question heading into the first debate of the 2020 presidential primary for Democratic voters was "Who can you see as president up there?" it's not certain they got a clear answer.

 Rather than fireworks — toward each other or President Trump — the candidates took a cautious approach.
-Will that be the approach on Night Two Thursday night with Sen. Bernie Sanders, I-Vt., and former Vice President Joe Biden on the same stage?
+Will that be the approach on Night 2, Thursday night, with Vermont Sen. Bernie Sanders and former Vice President Joe Biden on the same stage?

 Here are five takeaways from Wednesday night's debate:

-1. Elizabeth Warren was consistent
+1. Elizabeth Warren was consistent.

-Of all the candidates, the Massachusetts senator came in as the biggest star, and because of that, probably had the most pressure on her.
-But she was consistent, stuck to policy and her vision for the country.
+Of all the candidates, the Massachusetts senator came in as the biggest star and, because of that, probably had the most pressure on her.
+But she was consistent, sticking to policy and her vision for the United States.

 The impression she made with her answer to the first question set the tone.
-She was asked a fastball down the middle about whether her succession of big policy proposals would be too much change for the country, and she went to her bread and butter response — that a "thinner and thinner slice" of the country was getting ahead, and that needed to change.
+She was asked a fastball down the middle about whether her succession of big policy proposals would be too much change for the country, and she went to her bread-and-butter response — that a "thinner and thinner slice" of the country is getting ahead and that needs to change.
 That's a home run for what she's trying to do with her candidacy.

-We will see though, if going out on the plank to say that she supports eliminating private health insurance comes back to haunt her if she gets the nomination.
-It was remarkable that she and New York Mayor Bill De Blasio were the only ones to raise their hands to say they did.
+We will see, though, if going out on the plank to say that she supports eliminating private health insurance comes back to haunt her if she gets the nomination.
+It was remarkable that she and New York Mayor Bill de Blasio were the only ones to raise their hands to say they did.

-2. The gloves stayed on — and the shape of the race stays the same
+2. The gloves stayed on — and the shape of the race stays the same.

-The moderators tried with the first two questions to stir up a fight between the progressive and pragmatic wings of the Democratic party, calling on Warren and then shifting to Sen. Amy Klobuchar on whether the field was going too far.
+The moderators tried with the first two questions to stir up a fight between the progressive and pragmatic wings of the Democratic Party, calling on Warren and then shifting to Minnesota Sen. Amy Klobuchar on whether the field was going too far.
 But Klobuchar didn't take the bait.

 "I had to sit back and say this is the first debate," Klobuchar said afterward on MSNBC, pointing out that she would have liked to have talked more about Russia and farm policy.

 That meant the shape of the race did not change.
-It's a reminder that it's early, and until the lines become more sharply defined, the candidates may hold back although the dynamics for Thursday night's debate may be different.
+It's a reminder that it's early, and until the lines become more sharply defined, the candidates may hold back, although the dynamics for Thursday night's debate may be different.

-3. They didn't take the fight to Trump
+3. They didn't take the fight to Trump.

-It is remarkable that the candidates had relatively little to say about President Trump; it was almost as if he didn't exist — and the candidates cared more about Republican Senate leader Mitch McConnell.
+It is remarkable that the candidates had relatively little to say about President Trump.
+It was almost as if he didn't exist — and the candidates cared more about Republican Senate leader Mitch McConnell.

-But Trump is running for reelection, campaigns that almost always come down to referenda on sitting presidents and their policies.
+But Trump is running for reelection — campaigns that almost always come down to referendums on sitting presidents and their policies.
 None of the candidates really made the case as to why they are best equipped to take the fight to Trump.
-That's especially glaring when Democratic voters are saying what matters most to them is electability and what they want more than anything is to beat Trump.
+That's especially glaring given that Democratic voters are saying what matters most to them is electability and what they want more than anything is to beat Trump.

-Even President Trump was nonplussed by the debate, dismissing it as boring and reserved his biggest criticism for NBC's technical difficulties.
+Even Trump was unperturbed by the debate, dismissing it as boring, and he reserved his biggest criticism for NBC's technical difficulties.

 BORING!— Donald J. Trump (@realDonaldTrump) June 27, 2019